Finding Estate Debts (WV)

 WV Specifics

-In West Virginia, the estate must pay the court clerk $20 to publish a Notice of Administration of the Estate once per week for 2 consecutive weeks, announcing the executor appointment and notifying creditors that they have 60 days from the date of first publication to make any claims.
-This notice will be published within 30 days of the executor filing an estate appraisement, or if such an appraisement is not filed, then within 120 of the executor appointment.
+When an estate is undergoing probate, the court clerk will publish a Notice of Administration of the Estate once per week for 2 consecutive weeks, announcing the executor appointment and notifying creditors that they have 60 days from the date of first publication to make any claims (the clerk publishes this notice within 30 days after the personal representative files the estate appraisement, or 120 days after the appointment of the personal representative if the appraisement is not filed as required).

 The executor must make a diligent search to determine the names and addresses of creditors who are reasonably ascertainable, and send a copy of the above notice within 60 days after its first publication (notification is unnecessary if the creditor has already filed a claim or been paid in full).